shunkosa/guest-article-vote-salesforce-community/README.md

-# Article Vote Component for Guest User in Lightning Community
+# Article Vote for Guest User in Lightning Community

 Let guest user in Salesforce community vote on articles, and see results in a custom object